Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an Amazon CloudFront distribution for the caching solution Enter the main CNAME record as the Origin Name Enter the subdomain names or alternate names in the Alternate Domain Names Distribution Settings Select the newly requested certificate from ACM to be used for secure connections.
 - [x] Request a certificate from ACM in the us-east-1 Region Add the domain names that the certificate wil secure.

 ### A company uses Amazon API Gateway to present REST APIs to users.
 An API developer wants to analyze API access patterns without the need to parse the log files.
 Which combination of steps will meet these requirements with the LEAST effort?
-(Select TWO.)
+(Select TWO)

 - [x] Configure access logging for the required API stage.
 - [ ] Configure an AWS CloudTrail trail destination for API Gateway events.
 Configure filters on the userldentity, userAgent, and sourcelPAddress fields.